 - Included in decision making

-- Safe and free from discrimination, bullying, harassment and vilification.
-AimsThe aims of the Inclusion Policy are:
+- Safe and free from discrimination, bullying, harassment, and vilification

-- To promote the development of knowledge and understanding of disability, equity and inclusion amongst our participants, leaders/coaches, officials, volunteers and competition/event organisers by the provision of appropriate guidance and training.
-To guide and support the integration of inclusive practice into our core club/group programmes and activities.
+- To promote ongoing, regular training to ensure all coaches, leaders, officials, volunteers, and event organisers have the knowledge and understanding of disability, equality and inclusion required to support the integration of inclusive practice into our core club group programmes and activities.

 - To promote inclusion within Athletics and Running wherever possible and in accordance with the provisions of the Equality Act.

-- To adopt inclusive practice within our competition and events.
+- To adopt inclusive practice within our training sessions, competitions and events.

 - To promote close working partnerships with relevant groups and organisations to support the development of inclusive practice within our club.

-- Actively identify and reduce barriers to participation for under-represented groups.
+- Be pro-active in reducing the barriers to participation for under-represented groups

 - Consult with expert partners and other organisations to facilitate inclusive practices and remove barriers to participation.

-- Ensure under-represented groups are given the opportunity to participate in all aspects of the club.
+- Ensure under-represented groups are given the same opportunities to participate in all aspects of the club.
 Not only in training sessions but socially and at events

 We will provide a welcoming environment

-We will think positively about how we can include people rather than focusing on potential barriers to participation.
+- We will be positive and pro-active to enable us to include people, rather than focusing on potential barriers to their participation.

-We will consider how our club is promoted.
-This includes; providing information in formats which are accessible and by using appropriate imagery.
+- We will consider how our club is promoted.
+This includes providing information in formats which are accessible and by using appropriate imagery and image descriptions.

-We will encourage people to contact us to discuss their needs and requirements to facilitate inclusion and we will ensure we consider what reasonable adjustments could be made to enable them to participate.
+- We will encourage people to contact us to discuss their needs and requirements to facilitate inclusion.
+We will ensure we consider all reasonable adjustments that could be made to enable them to participate.

-We will not make assumptions and will try to speak to people about the reasonable adjustments they believe might be made to enable them to participate and to discuss how these could be made.
+- We will never make assumptions and will speak to the individual about any reasonable adjustments they believe will enable them to participate in club activities.

-If reasonable adjustments are required to make an event/activity accessible, then we will make those reasonable adjustments.
+- If any reasonable adjustments are required to make an event/activity accessible, then we will make those reasonable adjustments.

 Implementation of Policy